top of page

 Crohn's disease

-This type of IBD is characterized by inflammation of the lining of the digestive tract, which can involve the deeper layers of the digestive tract, involve any part of the small or large intestine, and may be continuous or involve multiple segments of the small or large intestine.
+This type of IBD is characterized by inflammation of the lining of the digestive tract, which can involve the deeper layers of the digestive tract, any part of the small or large intestine, and may be continuous or involve multiple segments of the small or large intestine.
+Those with ulcerative colitis and Crohn’s disease have symptoms of diarrhea, rectal bleeding, abdominal pain, fatigue and weight loss.

 Irritable Bowel Syndrome (IBS)

 Irritable bowel syndrome, or IBS, is a group of symptoms that affect your digestive system.
-It’s a common but uncomfortable gastrointestinal disorder.
-Those with IBS have symptoms of excessive gas, abdominal pain, and cramps.
+It’s a common, but uncomfortable, gastrointestinal disorder.
+Those with IBS have symptoms of excessive gas, abdominal pain and cramps.

 IBS is a type of functional gastrointestinal (GI) disorder.
 A functional disorder or issue is when a person has symptoms of a condition, but the condition itself is unable to be identified or diagnosed by medical testing methods.
 These conditions, also called disorders of the gut-brain interaction, can affect how the gut and brain work together.
 When one is affected by IBS, the IBS can cause the digestive tract to be easily stimulated, affecting peristalsis (contraction of the digestive smooth muscle).
 This overstimulation can result in abdominal pain, diarrhea and constipation.
-People with IBS may have a lower pain tolerance, and research has also suggested that people with IBS may have bacterial overgrowth in the GI tract which may also contribute to their symptoms (Cleveland Clinic, 2020, September).
+People with IBS may have a lower pain tolerance, and research has also suggested that people with IBS may have bacterial overgrowth in the GI tract, which may also contribute to their symptoms (Cleveland Clinic, 2020, September).

-Check out this video for more information!
+Check out this video for more information.

-How The Livy Method helps support the body
+How The Livy Method Helps Support the Body

 1. Chew, chew, chew, chew and take smaller bites when eating to stimulate your saliva and digestive enzymes, while focusing on your practice of mindfulness.
-This can eliminate symptoms associated with low stomach acid and can help maintain an appropriate level of HCL in your stomach.
+This can eliminate symptoms associated with low stomach acid and can help maintain an appropriate level of HCl in your stomach.

-4. While following the Livy Method, we are aiming to consume at least six meals and snacks a day, with a good mix of carbs, protein, and healthy fat at each meal.
+4. While following The Livy Method, we are aiming to consume at least six meals and snacks a day, with a good mix of carbs, protein and healthy fat at each meal.
 The Livy Method also focuses on eating to satisfaction and not overeating during these meals.
-This ensures that the digestive system is not overloaded and can handle the amount of food we give it!
-This helps to prevent heartburn from the stomach acids going back from the stomach into the esophagus, and may also prevent any subsequent gas, nausea, or vomiting.
+This ensures that the digestive system is not overloaded and can handle the amount of food we give it.
+This helps to prevent heartburn from the stomach acids going back from the stomach into the esophagus, and may also prevent any subsequent gas, nausea or vomiting.
 This also maximizes nutrient absorption!
 Even though you will reach a point where you won’t necessarily be eating this often, the principles will be the same, eating what makes you feel good, eating to satisfaction and nurturing your body!

 References